-CITY OF NOVI CITY COUNCIL MARCH 6, 2023
+CITY OF NOVI CITY COUNCIL MARCH 20, 2023

-SUBJECT:

-Approval of Zoning Map Amendment 18.739 of Paradise Park to rezone the south part of the property at 45799 Grand River Avenue, located on the south side of Grand River Avenue and west of Taft Road, from OST, Office Service Technology to I-1, Light Industrial.
+SUBJECT: Approval of the Zoning Map Amendment 18.739 request of Paradise Park to rezone the south part of the property at 45799 Grand River Avenue, located on the south side of Grand River Avenue and west of Taft Road, from OST, Office Service Technology to I-1, Light Industrial.
 The area to be rezoned is approximately 4.14 acres of the 8.03-acre site.
-FIRST READING
+SECOND READING